-2. Revocable transfer of Asset[Section 61]: If any person transfers any asset to any other person in such form and condition that such transfer is revocable at any time during the lifetime of the transferee, the income earned through such asset is chargeable to tax as the income of the transferor.
 For ex.
 X transfers a house property to A. However, X has right to revoke the transfer during the life time of A. It is a revocable transfer and income arising from the house property is taxable in the hands of X.

-3. Remuneration to Spouse[Section 64(1)(ii)]: An individual is chargeable to tax in respect of any remuneration received by the spouse from a concern in which the individual has \substantial interest.
-This provision has an exception.
-If the remuneration is received by spouse by the application of technical or professional knowledge or experience clubbing provisions will not take place.
+3. Remuneration to Spouse[Section 64(1)(ii)]: An individual is chargeable to tax in respect of any remuneration received by the spouse from a concern in which the individual

+However, if above income derived by the employed spouse from such concern is due to his/her knowledge, technical qualification or professional qualification or work experience, etc, it shall not be clubbed with the income of the spouse holding substantial interest.
+In other words, the income shall be taxable in the hands of the employed spouse.

+Substantial interest means

+In case of company - A person having at least 20 % of the equity shares carrying voting rights.

+In case of cases- A person entitled to at least 20 % of the voting power of the concern.

+- 4. Income from assets transferred to spouse[Section 64(1)(iv)]: Where an asset is transferred by an individual to his spouse directly or indirectly, otherwise than for adequate consideration or in connection with an agreement to live apart, any income from such asset is deemed to be the income of the transferor.
 For ex.
-X has substantial interest in A ltd. and Mrs. X is employed by A ltd. without any technical or professional qualification.
-In this case salary income of Mrs. X shall be taxable in the hands of X.

-4. Income from assets transferred to spouse [Section 64(1)(iv)]: Where an asset is transferred by an individual to his spouse directly or indirectly, otherwise than for adequate consideration or in connection with an agreement to live apart, any income from such asset is deemed to be the income of the transferor.
-For ex.
 Mrs. A transfer's 100 debentures of IFCI to her husband without adequate consideration.
-Interest income on these debentures will be included in the income of Mrs. A.

-5. Income from asset transferred to son's wife[Section 64(1)(vi)]: If an individual, directly or indirectly transfers asset, without adequate consideration to son's wife, income arising from such asset is included in the income of the transferor.
+Interest income on these debentures will be included in the income of Mrs. A. - 5.
+Income from asset transferred to son's wife[Section 64(1)(vi)]: If an individual, directly or indirectly transfers asset, without adequate consideration to son's wife, income arising from such asset is included in the income of the transferor after 1-6-1973.
 For ex.
 Mrs. A transfer's 100 debentures of IFCI to her son's wife without adequate consideration.
-Interest income on these debentures will be included in the income of Mrs. A.

-6. Income from asset transfer to a person for the benefit of spouse/ son's wife [Section 64(1)(vii)]:

-If an individual, directly or indirectly transfers asset, without adequate consideration to a person or an association of persons for the benefit of his/her spouse /son's wife, income arising from such asset directly or indirectly is included in the income of the transferor.
+Interest income on these debentures will be included in the income of Mrs. A. - 6.
+Income from asset transfer to a person for the benefit of spouse/ son's wife [Section 64(1)(vii)]: If an individual, directly or indirectly transfers asset, without adequate consideration to a person or an association of persons for the benefit of his/her spouse / son's wife, income arising from such asset directly or indirectly is included in the income of the transferor transferor, the income from such assets is considered to be the transferor's income and so added in his total income.

+It simply means that when assets are transferred without adequate consideration to some person or association of person, the ultimate benefit of which shall be of the spouse of the

+Where, from the assets transferred, only a portion of the income is meant for the immediagte or deferred benefit of the spouse of the transferor, then only such income is to be added in the total income of the transferor

 For Ex.
 X transfers Government bonds without consideration to an association of persons, subject to the condition that the interest income from these bonds will be utilized for the benefit of Mrs. X or Mrs. X son's wife.
 Interest from bonds will be included in the income of X